microsoft/AcademicContent/Workshop/7. HDInsight/HDInsight Spark HOL/HDInsight Spark HOL.md

     _Entering cluster-configuration settings_

 1. Make sure **Primary storage type** is set to **Azure Storage** and **Selection method** is set to **My subscriptions**.
-Then enter a unique storage account name, once more making it as unique as possible by including birth dates or other information.
+Then enter a name for a new storage account in the **Create a new Storage account** box, once more making the name as unique as possible by including birth dates or other information.
+(If your subscription already contains one or more storage accounts, you will first have to click **Create new** to display the **Create a new Storage account** box.)
 Type "sparklab" into the **Default container** box, and then click **Next**.

-	> These settings apply to the storgage account that is provisioned along with the cluster.
+	> These settings apply to the storage account that is provisioned along with the cluster.
 The storage account contains the cluster's file system and the software installed inside.

     ![Entering cluster-storage settings](Images/spark-storage.png)